 Measurement Capabilities for the Modern Internet

-We propose an effort to directly observe and interpret cloud application paths at the router level.
-By extending our recent techniques to cloud networks, we can create maps containing the paths from each cloud region to every corner of the Internet, along with the network operator for every observed router IP address.
+We propose to observe and interpret cloud application paths at the router level.
+By extending our techniques to cloud networks, we can create maps containing the paths from each cloud region to every corner of the Internet, along with the network operator for every router IP address.

 Principal Investigator: Alexander Marder